 - GPA Requirement: A bachelor’s degree from a regionally accredited institution with a minimum overall

 GPA of 2.75 or a master’s or higher degree with a GPA of at least 3.0.
 This GPA must

 be documented on the official transcript of the degree granting institution and must

 be the GPA that was used as the basis for granting the degree, not a GPA that includes

 GPA Exception for unconditional admission to Alternative Class A State Department of Education-approved programs: Individuals who have earned a bachelor 's degree from a regionally accredited institution at the time the degree was earned and do not meet the minimum overall undergraduate GPA of 2.75, but have at least a 2.0 overall undergraduate GPA, may seek provisional admission to an Alternative Class A program if the alternate score on the Alabama prescribed Praxis subject-area test is obtained.
 The alternate scores can be found on the Alternate Score Requirements document at www.alsde.edu (Department Offices: Educator Assessment: Educator Assessment Policies).
 The ONLY tests and scores accepted are those listed on the Alternate Score Requirements document.
 All other requirements for admission must also be met.

-- Complete Option 1: Passing score on the appropriate Praxis subject assessment or Option 2: Twelve hours of coursework in each of the following four areas: English, Math, Science, Social Studies.
+- Complete Option 1: Passing score on the Elementary Education: Three Subject Bundle and 12 hours of coursework in English or Option 2: Twelve hours of coursework in each of the following four areas: English, Math, Science, Social Studies.

 - Personal statement on applicant's career goals and purpose for graduate study (Upload document within application in WebAdmit).